-Today flags the start of Road Safety Week around the UK and Johnsons Apparelmaster is taking the opportunity to help boost the campaign and to create awareness of this year’s theme of Bike Smart.
+Today flags the start of Road Safety Week around the UK and Johnsons Workwear is taking the opportunity to help boost the campaign and to create awareness of this year’s theme of Bike Smart.

 Ian Greatrex, who is our National Transport Manager, says: “This is an ideal time to stress the huge importance that we place on health and safety on the road, not just for our own drivers and employees but also for the public too.
 Driving correctly and safely while doing your job, or as you travel to and from work, is important for individuals, their families, our customers, the community and the environment.”